Rubem, a senior Citymeals on Wheels recipient in NYC, wears glasses and blue baseball cap.

 That’s where Citymeals comes in.
 Rubem started receiving home-delivered meals during the pandemic.
 “It’s a great help,” he says.
 He likes the meals and supplements them with some very basic dishes he can prepare at home.
 “I cook black beans every week to compliment the food Citymeals delivers.”
 He prepares them the Brazilian way, starting with dry beans — never canned — and cooking them slowly with lots of garlic.
 “Beans are a very popular food in my country.”

 Rubem was born and raised in Rio de Janeiro, but he always had dreams of New York.
-Growing up, he adored the actress and singer Barbara Streisand and the city he saw depicted in her movies.
+Growing up, he adored the actress and singer Barbra Streisand and the city he saw depicted in her movies.
 It was a chance to see her perform live in 1984 that brought Rubem to New York.
 And he never left.
 “I loved this city from the first day I arrived,” he recalls.
 At the time, Rubem — who spoke Portuguese and Spanish — didn’t know much English, but he didn’t let that stop him.
 “I felt completely comfortable, like I’d been here forever.
 Nothing scared me in New York.”

 Rubem got work where he could, a series of odd jobs he recalls with fondness.
 He cleaned houses, delivered food and worked as the nightshift doorman for a hotel on 49th street.
 Then, he landed a job at LaGuardia Airport in the car rentals and returns lot.
 Over the years, he worked his way up to the accounting office, where he stayed until his retirement.